-Part II: Relate an ethical dilemma in at least one of the books to another book read in class.
+Part I: Central familial issues that were most intriguing to you.
+Part II: Relate family dynamics to one other book read in class.
 Part III: Is biographical/scholarly research helpful?
 Important?
 What did you use to prepare your presentation?
 Part IV: What was best about your group and/or the books you read?
 What was the greatest challenge for you or your group?